JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/flame-tongue.md

 *Generic Variant, major, rare (requires attunement)*

 You can use a bonus action to speak this magic sword's command word, causing flames to erupt from the blade.
 These flames shed bright light in a 40-foot radius and dim light for an additional 40 feet.
-While the sword is ablaze, it deals an extra `2d6` fire damage to any target it hits.
+While the sword is ablaze, it deals an extra `dice: 2d6|avg` (`2d6`) fire damage to any target it hits.
 The flames last until you use a bonus action to speak the command word again or until you drop or sheathe the sword.

 **Variants**:
 - [Flame Tongue Longsword](#Flame%20Tongue%20Longsword)